 With all the flea and tick prevention and treatment options out there, it can be difficult to know what you need.
+With various medications like Nexgard and Revolution for dogs, it can be tough to decide what is best for your pet.

 Keeping your pets, family and home safe from fleas and ticks is best achieved through preventative measures and consistency.
 Be proactive with the tips below and consult your veterinarian about the best methods of treatment for your pet when in doubt.